 Following cervical spine surgery, you can expect to remain in the hospital under observation for several days.
 As your healing progresses, you may begin physical therapy to strengthen the muscles that support your cervical spine and restore the range of motion and flexibility you have in your neck.

-To find out if you’re a candidate for cervical spine surgery, call the office of Rob Dickerman, DO, PhD, FACOS, to schedule a consultation or request an appointment online today.
+To find out if you’re a candidate for cervical spine surgery, call the office of Neuro Texas, to schedule a consultation or request an appointment online today.